Overdrawn fees explained: Find out which accounts won’t charge you for spending past your available bank account balance.

 This is a fee for owning the account which is usually charged every month.
 Some banks offer account keeping fee waivers if you meet conditions such as deposit $2,000 or more every month.
 Most banks can also waive this fee if you’re a student or pensioner.

-A charge if you a transaction overdraws your bank account.
+A charge if you make a transaction that overdraws your bank account.

 Australian ATM withdrawal fees